 What is aortic valve regurgitation?

 You can have this problem for a long time and not know it.
 It may take years for symptoms to start.
 This is called chronic aortic valve regurgitation.

-What causes aortic valve regurgitation?
+What causes it?

 - Rheumatic fever.

-The most common causes of sudden (acute) aortic valve regurgitation include:
+Causes of sudden (acute) aortic valve regurgitation include:

-- Problems with a replacement (artificial) aortic valve.
+- Problems with a replacement aortic valve.

 - Trauma to the heart valve or aorta.